r-hub/blog/content/post/2025-02-01-lazy/index.md

 </div>

--   the [dtplyr package](https://dtplyr.tidyverse.org/index.html), which is a data.table back-end for dplyr.
-The ["lazy" data.table objects](https://dtplyr.tidyverse.org/reference/lazy_dt.html) "captures the intent of dplyr verbs, only actually performing computation when requested" (with [`collect()`](https://dplyr.tidyverse.org/reference/compute.html) for instance).
+-   the [dtplyr package](https://dtplyr.tidyverse.org/index.html) also maintained by Hadley Wickham, which is a data.table back-end for dplyr.
+The ["lazy" data.table objects](https://dtplyr.tidyverse.org/reference/lazy_dt.html) *"captures the intent of dplyr verbs, only actually performing computation when requested"* (with [`collect()`](https://dplyr.tidyverse.org/reference/compute.html) for instance).
 The manual also explains that this allows dtplyr to make the code more performant by simplifying the data.table calls.

 Slightly tweaked from dtplyr README,